hdShang/arxiv-daily/docs/cs-CV/2025-10-29/papers/251025332v1-streamingcot-a-dataset-for-temporal-dynamics-and-multimodal-chain-of.md

 ---
 layout: default
-title: StreamingCoT: A Dataset for Temporal Dynamics and Multimodal Chain-of-Thought Reasoning in Streaming VideoQA
+title: "StreamingCoT: A Dataset for Temporal Dynamics and Multimodal Chain-of-Thought Reasoning in Streaming VideoQA"
 ---

 # StreamingCoT: A Dataset for Temporal Dynamics and Multimodal Chain-of-Thought Reasoning in Streaming VideoQA